scipy/scipy/doc/source/tutorial/signal.rst

     >>> np.allclose(z1_r, z)
     True

-Note that the legacy implementation returns a signal, which is longer than the original.
-On the other hand, the new `istft` allows the length signal length or the slice to be specified.
+Note that the legacy implementation returns a signal which is longer than the original.
+On the other hand, the new `istft` allows the signal length or the slice to be specified.
 The deviation in length in the old implementation is caused by the fact the signal length is not a multiple of the slices.